swxy/lergware-t7/README.md

 # lergware-t7

-- steps for dummies -
+- steps for dummies
 ______________________________________________________________________________________________________________

-open the solution in microsoft visual studio change it from debug to release click build
+open the solution in microsoft visual studio change it from debug to release
+Now click build
 ______________________________________________________________________________________________________________

-- Friends List Instructions for dummies -
+- Friends List Instructions for dummies
 ______________________________________________________________________________________________________________

 go to https://github.com/Lerggy/lergware-t7-friends